zbynekcz12/wp-module-marketplace/README.md

 ### Version 1.3

 Adds the deep linking provided the plugin is using react-router-dom v6 and passes in the `useNavigate` and `useLocation` methods.

+### Version 1.4

+Adds category endpoint and category priority sorting to the marketplace data stored in the transient.